 The Werner Paddles brand has been around for decades.
 For the longest time, Werner wasn’t interested in making flamboyant, attention-grabbing paddles.
 Made in Sultan, WA USA, Werner focused on quality and let their paddles speak for themselves.
-Only more recently did they start creating beautiful gradients on their paddles, focusing on aesthetics while maintaining the quality they’ve achieved over the decades.
+Only more recently did they create beautiful gradients on their paddles, focusing on aesthetics while maintaining the quality they’ve achieved over the decades.
 For example, check out the Swellz Blue style below:

 Werner Camano Paddle Blades

 The blades on this paddle are mid-size, not too big or too small, but the perfect size for most paddling situations.
 Made of premium fiberglass, the blades are durable and have a nice sticky texture to them.
-The blades are what truly sets this paddle apart from others in a similar price range.
+The blades truly sets this paddle apart from others in a similar price range.
 The color choices make this a fun paddle.
 Beware, you will be upset the first time you scrape a rock bed and put some scratches on your blades.

 According to the Werner website, these blades have been the recipient of multiple design awards and it’s not difficult to see why.
 These blades tickle our fun side with the flamboyant and invigorating colors and patterns.
 Being mid-size blades, they’re suitable for the widest range of kayakers.